 “A perfect testing ground to explore the countless alternatives that could exist to policing and institutions like prisons.

 It’s incredibly important that we begin to shift our thinking away from the state keeping us safe, given that that has never been the purpose of the state—it’s never been the purpose of the police or the prison system—and instead begin to ask, how do we keep each other safe?

 How do we address harm when it does happen in our communities in ways that are about healing, and about wholeness, rather than about punishment and retribution?”

 And further, adrienne says how visionary fiction is political because:

-“Being able to create and imagine bigger is a process of decolonization of our dreams.
+“Being able to create and imagine bigger is a process of decolonizing our dreams.

 Our dreams have gotten smaller and smaller, but as we engage sci-fi in reading and in dreams, our imaginations can grow and decolonize.”

-So my intention here is to apply their emotional labour and wisdoms to the issue of liberating ourselves, to imagine and re-imagine what liberation of all could look like.
+So my intention here is to apply their emotional labour and wisdom to the issue of liberating ourselves, to imagine and re-imagine what liberation of all could look like.